 “They say, that they have measur’d many a mile, To tread a measure with you on this grass” – Love’s Labours Lost

-The Bard’s plays are most commonly talked about in terms of his creative use of language and emotive stories which span the ages, but often overlooked is his use of romantic real-world settings to frame his tales.
-The city or country the playgoers are transported to is key to understanding the story.
+The Bard’s plays are most commonly talked about in terms of his creative use of language, and their emotive stories which span the ages, but sometimes overlooked is his use of romantic real-world settings to frame his tales.
+The city or country the playgoers are transported to is key to understanding the narrative.

 Feeling inspired?
 Travelling to and immersing yourself in these remarkable places is an unusual and innovative way to appreciate the Bard’s work.
-To celebrate the great writer’s 450th Birthday, we’ve come up with a list of our top five Shakespeareian settings (and a few quotes to boot), as well as our suggestions for the best way to get there and soak up the culture of these incredible places!
+To celebrate the anniversary of the great writer’s death, we’ve come up with a list of our top five Shakespearean settings (and a few quotes to boot), as well as our suggestions for the best way to get there and soak up the culture of these incredible places!

 “All that glitters is not gold; Often have you heard that told” – The Merchant of Venice

 The world-famous floating city is featured in some of the most renowned Shakespeare plays; its romantic associations, vivid and appealing culture and truly unique aesthetic make it the perfect stage for the Bard’s masterful brand of storytelling.
 From tranquil gondola rides along the picturesque network of canals to discovering the intricate detail of Saint Mark’s Basilica, Venice is a must-visit city.

 “Haste still pays haste, and leisure answers leisure; Like doth quit like, and Measure still for Measure.” – Measure for Measure